halalboro/fpga-accelerators/README.md

 source /tools/Xilinx/Vivado/2022.1/settings64.sh
 make platform PFM=kv260_ispMipiRx_vcu_DP
 ```
-This will generate the xpfm file.                                                                                                                           </br>
+This will generate the xpfm project file.                                                                                                                           </br>

 To check the location of lib and include:                                                                                                                   </br>
 ```